Ireland

 ‣ And so, she stopped planting petunias

-Limerick is the first genuine big city town in Ireland we've encountered.
-Dublin and Galway are bigger cities, but they are both overflowing with tourists and crack (the term for fun in Ireland).
-This has given these Irish cities a very artificial and disingenuous feeling.
-Limerick, on the other hand, is a clean and fun place, but has hardly any tourists and so it is a sincere Irish city moving slowly towards gentrification.
+Limerick is the first genuinely large city we've encountered in Ireland.
+Dublin and Galway are bigger, but they're overflowing with tourists and craic (the term for fun in Ireland).
+This has given these Irish cities a somewhat artificial feeling.
+Limerick, on the other hand, is clean and vibrant but has few tourists, making it a more authentic Irish city gradually undergoing gentrification.

 Limerick's most famous attraction is King John's Castle.
-The audio-visual part of this excellent venue is very informative about the history of Ireland.
-This is a tumultuous history of invasion after rebellion after invasion.
-I thought the history of Russia was bad (and it is), but Russia's turmoil is nothing compared to the painful history of Ireland.
+The audiovisual presentation at this excellent venue provides great insight into Ireland's history - a tumultuous story of invasion, rebellion, and more invasion.
+I thought Russia's history was turbulent (and it is), but it pales in comparison to Ireland's painful past.

-‣ There once was a moron named Trump
+‣ There once was a leader named Trump

 ‣ Whose fans made him king of the dump